Stochastic dynamics at the back of a gene drive eradication wave: Speed and exponential approximations of the wave

 \subsubsection{At the front of the wave}

 At the front of the wave, we assume that:

-These approximations are also true around $x$, at the spatial sites $x+dx$ and $x-dx$.
-Using \eqref{eq:approx_df} in the first line of system \eqref{eq:discretDWT}, we know the solution of the following equation \eqref{eq:NDdf} is an approximation of $\n{D}$ at the front of the wave:
+These approximations are also true around $x$, at the spatial sites $x+\mathrm{d}x$ and $x-\mathrm{d}x$.
+Using \eqref{eq:approx_df} in the first line of system \eqref{eq:discretDWT}, we know the solution of the following Eq.\eqref{eq:NDdf} is an approximation of $\n{D}$ at the front of the wave:

-In case of a pulled wave, the speed $\vd$ is given by the minimal speed $ \vdl $ of the problem linearised at low drive allele numbers at the front of the wave.
-We approximate the decreasing drive section at the front of the wave by an exponential function of the form $ \n{D}^{x- \vd t} = \N{D}^{z} \approx e^{\lDfd z}$, and deduce from \eqref{eq:NDdf}:
+In case of a pulled wave, the speed $\vd$ is given by the minimal speed of the problem linearised at low drive allele numbers at the front of the wave. \lk{To seek stationary solutions in a moving reference frame, we perform the change of variable $z = x-\vd t$ and introduce the traveling wave profile $\N{D}$:}

+\lk{We then approximate the decreasing drive section at the front of the wave by an exponential function of the form $ \N{D}^z \approx e^{\lDfd z}$.
+Dividing both sides of Equation \eqref{eq:NDdf_profil} by $e^{\lDfd z}$, we deduce:}

-The minimal speed $ \vdl $ of the problem linearised at low drive allele numbers is given by:
+The minimal speed of the problem linearised at low drive allele numbers is given by: